GodPuffin/web/pages/posts/java.md

 ```

 ## Conditional Statement and Iterators
-- Conditional statment and iterators are tools we use in Java and other languages to control the flow of a program
+- Conditional statement and iterators are tools we use in Java and other languages to control the flow of a program

 ### Conditional Statement
 - A **conditional statement** checks is a conditions is met, and acts based on if it is met or not